rjpw/rjpw.github.io/_posts/2015-3-9-d3-ang-react.md

 ## Discussion

-The exercise of build this example demonstrates that it's possible to use Angular, React, and D3 to build a custom visualization, but were we satisfied with the result?
-One might point out that there are clearly much more code than the D3 version, and that's a bit worrisome since more code usually means more issues.
-But to bring things back to our table, where we looked at the fifteen blocks of code, there is one thing that we know.
-The code to render our visualization will perform the rendering steps you see defined above *whenever* a change to state is made, and this will make it easy to change the appearance of the display in future iterations.
+This exercise demonstrates that it's possible to use Angular, React, and D3 to build a custom visualization, but were we satisfied with the result?
+There is more code than the D3-only version at the top of this post, and that's a bit worrisome since more lines of code usually bring more issues.
+But I might point out that some of this additional code is inevitable since we are reproducing features previously handled by D3, only this time we're following an *immediate mode* pattern.
+It may be too early to tell exactly where this approach will lead, but I have written enough *retained mode* visualizations to suspect there will be a payoff when it comes to adding new features.

-I would venture to say that it's too early to tell if we've reached something new and useful, but I think it might be.
-We'll need to take our example a little farther to get a full appreciation for all the pros and cons.
-For example, we should broaden our example to see how well this approach scales.
-At this moment we only have one custom visualization on the page.
+To get a full appreciation for all the pros and cons of immediate mode we'll need to take this example a little farther.
+We will also test how well this approach scales.
+At this moment we only have one such visualization on the page.
 What if there were hundreds?
-We also will want to see if the extra code was actually useful in other places.
-Could any of the parts be reused?
+We will take the time to refactor what we've written, paying attention to how state propagates into visualizations.
+Along the way we'll explore additional inputs, wiring up other event sources like web sockets and Leap Motion controllers.

-In spite of these questions and reservations, I still think that using a component-based visualization architecture definitely feels like we're heading in the right direction.
-In fact there are other web development frameworks and languages like [Om](https://github.com/omcljs/om), [elm](http://elm-lang.org/) and [Ractive.js](http://www.ractivejs.org/) that also use virtual DOM approaches, and with some of them being guided by the need for interactive visualizations it's likely that they will .
-This example may be a kind of bricolage by comparison, but there are enough applications built on these architectural blocks that the effort was definitely worth it.
+In spite of these upcoming challenges I still think that using a component-based visualization architecture definitely feels like we're heading in the right direction.
+In fact there are other web development frameworks and languages like [Om](https://github.com/omcljs/om), [elm](http://elm-lang.org/) and [Ractive.js](http://www.ractivejs.org/) that also use virtual DOM approaches, and with some of them being guided by the need for interactive visualizations it's likely that writing with these tools would lead to more elegant solutions.
+Our example here may look like bricolage by comparison, but there are enough applications in the world built on these architectural blocks that the effort was definitely worth it.

 In future we will take a cue from the functional programming approach used in those libraries, and look into libraries like BaconJS or RxJS to propagate change throughout the UI based on state.
 And of course we should also make use of our MIDI API and other unusual event sources to see how easy it is to incorporate them.